 Other than that?

 Just remember to keep talking with your sales team.
-And if you’re in sales, share your wisdom with marketing.
+And if you’re a sales professional, share your wisdom with the marketing team.

 It’s not rocket science.
 It’s sales enablement content.